OpenStickCommunity/GP2040-CE/docs/add-ons.md

 ## USB Host Based Add-ons

-These addons are predicated on having and using a USB Host Port on the device.
-These settings are shared between the addons in this section.
+These add-ons are predicated on having and using a USB Host Port on the device.
+These settings are shared between the add-ons in this section.

 * `D+` - The GPIO Pin used to carry Data Plus between the USB Host Port and RP2040
 * `D-` - The GPIO Pin used to carry Data Minus between the USB Host Port and RP2040.
 This cannot be set and will be automatically determined from `D+`.